chriszarate/docker-wordpress-vip/README.md

 1. Put your theme and/or plugin in the root of this folder and adjust the `services/wordpress/volumes` section of `docker-compose.yml` so that they sync to the WordPress container.
+Additionally edit `.dockerignore` to exclude those directories.

    If you would like your theme or plugin activated when the container starts, edit the `WORDPRESS_ACTIVATE_PLUGINS` and/or `WORDPRESS_ACTIVATE_THEME`